 - DON'T suddenly stop taking narcotics (opioids) if you have been taking them regularly for over 2 weeks.
 These medications need to be tapered off to avoid unwanted symptoms and side effects. - DON'T use alcohol or other substances while taking narcotics (opioids) - DON'T share, sell, or give your narcotics (opioids) to friends or family.
 This act is illegal and dangerous. - DON'T take any narcotics (opioids) from friends or family.
-This act is illegal and dangerous. - DON'T cut or crush tablets or cut a pain patch - DON'T drive or perform activities that may put you in danger while on narcotics (opioids).
+This act is illegal and dangerous. - DON'T cut a pain patch or crush extended release tablets or capsules. - DON'T drive or perform activities that may put you in danger while on narcotics (opioids).
 Laws in Massachusetts and New Hampshire forbid driving while taking these medications.